Quick and Comforting Chicken Noodle Soup

 2. When they are sufficiently plump, add the olive oil to a heavy pan on medium heat.

-3. Add the onion and celery, cook for about 5 minutes.
+3. Add the onion and celery, and cook for about 5 minutes.

-4. Add the chicken stock, then add the garlic—crumbled finely, and the carrots, egg noodles, Italian herbs—and lest we forget, the chicken!
-Then cook an additional eight minutes.
+4. Add the chicken stock, then add the garlic—crumbled finely, and the carrots, egg noodles, and Italian herbs—and the chicken

 *IF you need to add salt, do so, BUT be careful NOT to over-salt as the bouillon has salt in it.